-Due to a recently proposed change in the U.K. legislation affecting the U.K. research and development tax credit regime for small and medium sized companies, our ability to receive a payable tax credit for the surrender of our trading losses from research and development activities incurred from taxable years beginning on or after April 1, 2021 would be limited to the amount equal to three times our "pay as you earn" and U.K. national insurance tax liabilities.
+Due to a recently enacted change in the U.K. legislation affecting the U.K. research and development tax credit regime for small and medium sized companies, our ability to receive a payable tax credit for the surrender of our trading losses from research and development activities incurred from taxable years beginning on or after April 1, 2021 will be limited to the amount equal to three times our "pay as you earn" and U.K. national insurance tax liabilities, absent our qualification under an exception from such limitation.